Missouri Auto Insurance Laws Specialists

 Under Missouri Law, What Type of Auto Insurance Is Required?

 Under Missouri law, what type of auto insurance is required?
 According to the Missouri Department of Insurance, there are two kinds of protection every driver should carry.
 The very first is uninsured vehicle driver protection and the second is liability protection.

 As the name indicates, uninsured vehicle driver insurance coverage exists to assist with damages occurring from a crash brought on by an uninsured motorist.
+With uninsured motorist coverage, you can be protected in case of a hit-and-run or if the other driver has no insurance.
+This type of insurance in Missouri requires that drivers carry $25,000 bodily injury liability per person and $50,000 bodily liability insurance per accident.
 A Missouri auto insurance lawyer can assist and represent you in these matters.

 Driving Without Insurance Missouri